zopefoundation/zope.principalannotation/src/zope/principalannotation/README.rst

   >>> annots.get('not.here', 42)
   42

-Note, that the ``IAnnotations`` object gets stored in the utility only when we set a key for it.
+Note that the ``IAnnotations`` object gets stored in the utility only when we set a key for it.
 This is a simple optimization that allows us not to store any data when all we do is simply checking for presense of annotation.
 The ``hasAnnotations`` method will return ``True`` after